brikis98/yevgeniy-brikman-homepage/_posts/2016-07-26-gruntwork-infrastructure-packages.md

 ---

 An *Infrastructure Package* is a reusable, battle-tested, documented, configurable, best-practices definition of a piece of infrastructure.
-We think it’s a better way to build and manage infrastructure.
-And today, we’re unveiling the full list of Gruntwork Infrastructure Packages and releasing the documentation as open source so previous customers can find info from a Google search and future customers can explore our packages directly:
+We think it's a better way to build and manage infrastructure.
+And today, we're unveiling the full list of Gruntwork Infrastructure Packages and releasing the documentation as open source so previous customers can find info from a Google search and future customers can explore our packages directly:
 [{{ page.title }}]({{ page.external_url }})